pesto-students/challenges-batch04-rohitpaniker/js-exercises/flip-args/README.md

 ### **What test cases can you add to the test file?**

-*Added test case to validate if function provided with argument(s) returns reversed arguments*
+*Added test case to validate if the function provided with argument(s) returns reversed arguments*

-*Added test case to validate if function provided with no argument returns null*
+*Added test case to validate if the function provided with no argument returns null*

-*Added test case to validate if function provided with one argument returns same argument*
+*Added test case to validate if the function provided with one argument returns same argument*

 # Restrictions